 Also Read: MSME and Its Importance to the Economy

-Initiatives by Government for Growth
+Initiatives by the Government for Growth

 Policies and programmes initiated by the Indian government majored in home-grown designs, development, and manufacturing of defence equipment.
 These initiatives aim at promoting self-reliance in defence manufacturing and technology.
 Some of the key initiatives are: